Caio-oliveira04/Hospital-Management-Software-3/README.md

 * [Visual Studio Code](https://code.visualstudio.com/) - Integrated Development Environment (IDE)
   - [Visual Studio Code Installation Guide](https://code.visualstudio.com/download/)

+* [PyQt5](https://pypi.org/project/PyQt5/) - Library for developing graphical interfaces in Python
+  - [$ pip install PyQt5]

 ## ⚙️ Running the tests

-With the project directory open in the Command Prompt, type "python Main.py" and follow the information presented in the terminal.
-To test user functionalities, simply choose the corresponding option in the main menu.
-After that, register or log in and explore the available options for a user.
+With PyQt5 properly installed and the project directory open in the Command Prompt, type "python Main.py", or execute the Main file using the "run" button in Visual Studio Code.
+To test user functionalities, sign up and explore the available options for the user.

-To access doctor functionalities, make sure you are on the program's home screen and choose the option related to the doctor.
-Next, the login screen will appear.
-For testing purposes, there is already a registered doctor with the following credentials:
+To access the doctor's functionalities, make sure you're on the doctor login screen.
+For testing purposes, there is already a doctor registered with the following credentials:

-Email: med_teste@gmail.com
+CRM : 123456-SP
 Password: 123
 However, you can also register a doctor through the server functionalities.